Are you struggling with losing weight after menopause?!

 Help me back?

 Phew!
 This was a long post with over 6000 words and it took me several days to write.
 I also wrote two more posts to go along with it: Do probiotics help with weight loss? and How to make fasting easier.

-If the info here helps you at all and you'd like to help me back, please remember me when you're looking for clean, non-toxic makeup and skincare or when you need to replenish supplements here or here — when you buy through those links or any links via my shop page it helps me a little and I'm grateful!
+If the info here helps you at all and you'd like to help me back, you could either use this tip jar (thank you!), or remember me when you're looking for clean, non-toxic makeup and skincare, and when you need to replenish supplements here or here—because when you buy through those links or any links via my shop page it helps me a little and I'm grateful!

 FAV KETO RECIPES!

 - I love this cream cheese dip with veggies or with the parmesan cheese whisps from Costco—the crunch and taste are satisfying and there's only ONE ingredient in them.

 - Buffalo Cauliflower with Feta Ranch Dip—Kierstyn and I fight over this stuff.

 - Egg Roll in a Bowl from my friend Mary Jo, so yummmmmmm